UW-THINKlab/NSF-RAPID-COVID19/README.md

 # COVID19_RL

 ## Setup
+The following setup was used in context of macOS

-Using python version 3.7.8
+Python version 3.7.8
+R version 4.0.2

-Create virtual environment and install required packages :
+After cloning the GitHub repository, create virtual environment and install the required packages:
 ```console
 $ python3 -m venv venv
 $ source venv/bin/activate